klange77/espa-surface-water-extent/not-validated-prototype-dswe/README.md

 See the [TODO TODO TODO](http://landsat.usgs.gov/CDR_LSR.php) product guide for more information about the DSWE product.

 ## Release Notes
-* Updated get the elevation filename from the metadata XML
+- updated to get the elevation file information from the metadata XML
+- updated to add L8 support

 ## Installation